Origin of The Lady Doth Protest Too Much

-Queen Gertrude, Hamlet’s mother says this popular phrase when watching the play, The Mousetrap, staged within Hamlet.
-In Act -III, Scene-II of Shakespeare’s play Hamlet, Queen Gertrude quotes this phrase when respond to her son, Hamlet that, “Queen: The lady doth protest too much, methinks.”
-She talks about a character, the queen of the play, and feels that she looks insincere, as she repeats dramatically that she would never marry again because of her undying love for her husband.
+Queen Gertrude, Hamlet’s mother says this popular phrase when watching the play, The Mousetrap, staged within William Shakespeare’s Hamlet.
+In Act -III, Scene-II of the play, Queen Gertrude says, when speaking to her son, “The lady doth protest too much, methinks.”
+She is speaking about the lady queen character of the play, feeling that she came across as insincere, as she repeats dramatically that she would never marry again because of her undying love for her husband.

-Both here and hence pursue me lasting strife …
+“Both here and hence pursue me lasting strife …”

-‘Tis deeply sworn.
-Sweet, leave me here a while …
+“‘Tis deeply sworn.
+Sweet, leave me here a while …”

-Sleep rock thy brain,
+“Sleep rock thy brain,

-And never come mischance between us twain!
+And never come mischance between us twain!”

-Madam, how like you this play?
+“Madam, how like you this play?”

-The lady doth protest too much, methinks.
+“The lady doth protest too much, methinks.”

-(Hamlet Act III, Scene II, 210-219)
+(Hamlet, Act III, Scene II, 210-219)

 - Irony: This phrase contains irony that the play queen vows too much for her loyalty with king, instead she remarries after king’s death.